The Importance of Context When Recommending TV Content: Dataset and Algorithms: Introduction

-Due to the increased availability of multimedia, research has been focused on improving the users' decision process by reducing large catalogs of content to a few personalized suggestions \cite{Veras2015}.
+Due to the increased availability of multimedia, the focus of recent research has been on improving the users' decision process by reducing large catalogs of content to a few personalized suggestions \cite{Veras2015}.
 Commercial recommender solutions are now considered core to the business of engaging users and thereby preventing abandonment \cite{Gomez-Uribe2015}.
 To do so, recommender systems have explored various features for personalization, such as history of watching, ratings, user/item similarity, and time of the day, the last of which is an example of features characteristic to context-aware recommender systems (CARS) \cite{Adomavicius2015}.
-The main objective of a recommender system is to personalize the experience to the individual, often by studying the user-item matrix.
-This could be an issue, since an account on a TV is often shared by multiple members of a household that end up diluting the user profile.
-A solution is to allow sub-accounts, but this does not solve the problem when a group of users want a shared experience \cite{Gomez-Uribe2015}, which is the focus within the research field of group recommender systems \cite{Masthoff2015}.
-Hence, to achieve recommendations aimed at dynamic compositions of users, the system needs to be aware of the social context it is used in, and thus more features than those classically used for personal predictions are needed \cite{Shi2014}.
+The main objective of traditional recommender systems is to personalize the experience to the individual, often by studying the user-item matrix.
+This is an issue, since a TV is often shared by multiple members of a household that engage in both solitary and social viewing situations during everyday life.
+A solution for accommodating different solitary users on one TV is to allow multiple accounts, but this does not solve the problem when a group of users want a shared experience~\cite{Gomez-Uribe2015}, which is the focus within the research field of group recommender systems~\cite{Masthoff2015}.
+Hence, to achieve recommendations aimed at dynamic compositions of users, the system needs to be aware of the social context it is used in, and thus more features than those classically used for personal predictions are needed~\cite{Shi2014,Cui2016}.
+These features can be in the form of personal preferences for each member of the group as seen in~\cite{Masthoff2015}, e.g. based on social attributes aggregated from social media~\cite{Cui2014,Bertini2013}, or a more general social context as seen in~\cite{Cremonesi2015}, e.g. a group of adults watching TV.
+In this work, we adopt the latter approach and describe social situations with e.g. the number of viewers and their relationship.
 Recent studies even suggest to decouple the goal of tailoring the experience to the individual (personalize) from tailoring to the situation and intent (contextualize) \cite{Pagano2016}, thereby focusing more on the immediate context than the past behavior of a user.
 In this study, we investigate some of the advantages and disadvantages of contextless personalization as well as contextualized suggestions.
 We focus less on algorithmic improvements within each approach, e.g. optimization of contextless personalization, and more on the contribution of different contextual dimensions.